Switch & Save £££ Today

 When will energy prices go down?
 A summary

-• But energy costs are still expected to be high following energy bills hikes of 6.4% in April 2025, 1.2% in January and 10% last October.
+• But energy costs will still be high following energy bills hikes of 6.4% in April 2025, 1.2% in January and 10% last October.

 Use our free tool to compare energy deals and see instantly how much you can save on energy costs by switching your provider.